Global Developmental Delays

 How can Therapy Help?

-Neuro Organisational Technique is a therapy that addresses the conditions necessary for proper development of the nervous system.
-In order to develop your brain first needs the cranial bones to move with your breath (cerebral spinal fluid and oxygen) are required for the brain to be nourished and grow.
+Neuro Organisational Technique (NOT) is a therapy that addresses the conditions necessary for proper development of the nervous system.
+In order to develop, your brain needs the cranial bones to move with your breath (cerebral spinal fluid and oxygen) to be nourished and grow.

-In the majority of people with global developmental delay or learning disability/delay these mechanisms have shut down, they are in ‘fight or flight’ – survival mode.
+In the majority of people with Global Developmental Delay (GDD) or learning disability/delay these mechanisms have shut down, they are in ‘fight or flight’ – survival mode.
 They are unable to move into their limbic brain and it becomes impossible to relate to their environment.
 The cortex, as you can see in the diagram, is the next step again to evolve and learn.
 You cannot skip straight to learning, there is an order and a sequence that need to be connected first.
-It takes around 6 weeks of therapy for you to have significant established gains in the following areas:
+It takes around 6 weeks of therapy for you to have significant gains in the following areas:

 Attention and concentration